MD2Korg/howto.md2k.org/docs/mCerebrum/gettingStarted.md

 # Getting Started
 mCerebrum is a suite of several Android applications that are combined with a set of configuration files.
-All source code is available in [MD2K's GitHub organization](https://github.com/MD2Korg).
+All source code is available at [MD2K's GitHub organization](https://github.com/MD2Korg).

 These instructions will guide you in downloading, installing, and configuring the mCerebrum software suite using the default configuration to collect **phone sensor data**.